TEEMU MÄKI – PHOTOGRAPHY

 RELATIVISM IS ABSOLUTELY TRUE

 A work in progress (2000–).
-Photo-diptychs proving that everything is relative.
+Photo diptychs about how everything is relative.

 SELF-PORTRAIT